Bevara/filters/README.md

 # Bevara filters

 This is repository allows building existing accessors or creating new ones.
-By creating or modifying any filters, you agree to be bound by the Developer's EULA as found at: https://bevara.com/terms_of_service/.
-You further agree to be bound by the licenses in LICENSE.txt.
+By using the Bevara Access Develop IDE and/or creating or modifying any filters, you agree to be bound by the Developer's EULA as found at: https://bevara.com/terms_of_service/.
+You further agree to be bound by the underlying filter licenses as described in LICENSE.

 ## Build